openeuler-mirror/yocto-poky/documentation/ref-manual/images.rst

    deployed to a separate partition so that you can boot into it and use it to deploy a second image to be tested.
-You can find more information about runtime testing in the ":ref:`dev-manual/common-tasks:performing automated runtime testing`" section in the Yocto Project Development Tasks Manual.
+You can find more information about runtime testing in the ":ref:`test-manual/runtime-testing:performing automated runtime testing`" section in the Yocto Project Test Environment Manual.

 -  ``core-image-testmaster-initramfs``: A RAM-based Initial Root Filesystem (initramfs) image tailored for use with the